nubificus/vaccel-plugin-template/README.md

         return VACCEL_OK;
 }

-VACCEL_MODULE(
+VACCEL_PLUGIN(
         .name = "vAccel template plugin",
         .version = "0.9",
+	.vaccel_version = VACCEL_VERSION,
         .init = init,
         .fini = fini
 )
 ```

 The plugin registers `my_noop_function()` to serve as the implementation of the
-`VACCEL_NO_OP` API operation.
+`VACCEL_OP_NOOP` API operation.
 To build it, use:

 ```
-make
+meson compile -C build
 ```

-in the build directory we prepared above.
+The plugin should have been created into `./build/src/`.

 The output is a shared object (`libvaccel-template.so`).

-To be used as a plugin, you need to specify it in the env variable
+To be used as a plugin, you need to specify it in the environment variable
-`VACCEL_BACKENDS` when running your vAccel application.
+`VACCEL_PLUGINS` when running your vAccel application.

 See [Running a vAccel
 application](https://docs.vaccel.org/build_run_app/#running-a-vaccel-application)